Université du Québec à Montréal (UQAM)

 - Candidates will receive an official answer at their personal address after June 1st (November 1st for the Winter semester).

-- The Registrar at UQAM reserves the right to refuse any application that is incomplete or received after the April 1st deadline (September 15 for the Winter semester).
+- The Registrar at UQAM reserves the right to refuse any application that is incomplete or received after the deadline.

 All decisions by the Registrar are final.